 We do not recommend private diagnosis but if you decide to follow this course, there are a number of local private providers.
 Please make sure that you consult someone who is registered with the Health and Care Professions Council (HCPC).

-Dr Fiona Knott, of the Centre for Autism at the University of Reading
+The Centre for Autism at the University of Reading

 Click here for more details or call 0118 378 7558.

 - Please note that the Centre for Autism is no longer taking referrals for autism assessments for children and teenagers under 18, unless it is connection with research being carried out at the centre.
 See their website for details.

 Dr Liz Dawes, at Every Mind Child Psychology

 Every Mind provides diagnostic assessments, ongoing support and therapy for children under 18 years of age.
 Dr Dawes has extensive experience in autism diagnosis of children, including working at Professor Tony Attwood and Dr Michelle Garnett’s diagnostic clinic in Australia.
 Every Mind diagnostic assessments are comprehensive and follow best practice.
 Fees for assessments start at £1,600 (July 2020).
 Every Mind’s clinic is in Spencers Wood, just south of Reading.

 Clinical psychologists Anne Jeavons and Dr Katie Bebb, who both have many years’ experience assessing adults for autism spectrum conditions and/or ADHD in the NHS and privately, offer assessment services in Reading.
 Please note that they only assess adult clients, aged 18 and above.

 Fees for autism assessments in July 2020 were from £950 and a combined autism and ADHD assessment from £1,250.
 An assessment for ADHD was from £650.